 Users should delegate their EOAs only to wallets that have been thoroughly audited and follow best practices for security.

 This EIP appends a byte (0x00) to the delegated code instead of modifying the prefix (0xef0100) of EIP-7702 to ensure forward compatibility.
-If new prefixes such as 0xef0101 are introduced in the future, changing the prefix (e.g. to 0xef01ff) makes it unclear which prefix to restore upon reactivation.
+If new prefixes such as 0xef0101 are introduced in the future, changing the prefix to represent the deactivated status (e.g., 0xef01ff) makes it unclear which prefix to restore (0xef0100 or 0xef0101) upon reactivation.

-Another alternative is to add a bool field deactivated in the account state to track the status.
+An alternative is to add a deactivated field in the account state to track the status.
 However, this approach will introduce backward compatibility logic and more test vectors related to this optional field when enabling this EIP, because the field is not present in existing accounts.

 Backwards Compatibility